How to install napari on your machine

 napari can be installed on most macOS, Linux, and Windows systems with Python 3.7, 3.8, and 3.9 using pip:

-Specifying a GUI Backend below for an explanation of the
+(See Choosing a different Qt backend below for an explanation of the

 If you prefer to manage packages with conda, napari is available on the conda-forge channel.
 You can install it with: